rk1165/rk1165.github.io/docs/languages/java/concurrency.md

   - `acquire()` -> if a permit is available then takes it
   - `release()` -> adds a permit
   - Semaphore just keeps count of the number available. `new Semaphore(int permits, boolean fair)`
-- Java provides its own multi-threading framework the so-called **Executor Framework**
+- Java provides its own multi-threading framework the so-called **Executor Framework**.
-- With the help of this framework we can manage worker threads more efficiently because of **thread pools**
+- With the help of this framework we can manage worker threads more efficiently because of **thread pools**.
 - Thread pools can reuse threads by keeping the threads alive and reusing them (thread pools are usually **queues**)
 - There are 4 types of executors
   - `SingleThreadExecutor` : This executor has a single thread so we can execute processes in a sequential manner.
 Every process is executed by a new thread.
   - `FixedThreadPool(n)` : This is how we can create a thread pool with **n** threads.
 Usually `n` is the number of cores in CPU.
-If there's more tasks than n then these tasks are stored with a **LinkedBlockingQueue**
+If there's more tasks than `n`, then these tasks are stored with a **LinkedBlockingQueue**
   - `CachedThreadPool` : The number of threads is not bounded - if all threads are busy and a new task comes the pool will create and add a new thread to the executor.
 If a thread remains idle for **60** secs then it is removed.
 It is used for short parallel tasks.
   - `ScheduledExecutor` : We can execute a given operation at regular intervals or we can use this executor if we wish to delay a certain task
 - `Runnable` and `Callable` both run on different threads than the calling thread but `Callable` can return a value and `Runnable` can not.
-- RUNNABLE : a so-called _run-and-forget_ action.
+- `Runnable` : a so-called _run-and-forget_ action.
 We execute a given operation in run() method without a return value
-- CALLABLE<T> : We use Callable's call() method if we want to return a given value from the given thread
+- `Callable<T>` : We use `call()` method if we want to return a given value from the given thread
-  - Callable interface will not return the value : this is why we need `Future<T>`
+  - `Callable` interface will not return the value : this is why we need `Future<T>`
-  - calling thread will be blocked till the `call()` method is executed and `Future<T>` returns the results.
+  - Calling thread will be blocked till the `call()` method is executed and `Future<T>` returns the results.
+  - `T` is the expected return type of `Callable`
-- `executorService.submit()` can handle Runnable and Callable both.
+- `executorService.submit()` can handle `Runnable` and `Callable` both.
 - For parallel algorithms : we have to take the communication between threads into consideration.
 - We have to make sure we split the work evenly amongst the processors.
 - fork-join framework is the concrete implementation for parallel execution.
 - A larger task -> it can be divided into smaller ones + the subsolutions can be combined.
 - IMPORTANT subtasks have to be independent in order to be executed in parallel
-- fork-join frameworks breaks the task into smaller subtasks until these subtasks are simple enough to solve without further breakups.
+- fork-join frameworks break the task into smaller subtasks until these subtasks are simple enough to solve without further breakups.
-- `RecursiveTask<T>` it will return a `T` type.
+- `RecursiveTask<T>` will return a `T` type.
 All the tasks we want to execute in parallel is a subclass of this class.
-Override the `computer` method that will return the solution of the subproblem
+Override the `compute` method that will return the solution of the subproblem
 - `RecursiveAction` : it is a task, but w/o any return value
 - `ForkJoinPool` : it is a thread pool for executing fork-join tasks.
 - MapReduce is a programming model : a way of structuring the computation that allows it easily to be run on lots of nodes (servers)